veloce-js/velocejs/packages/server/README.md

 // now some time later if you need to gracefully shutdown your server shutdownServer(connectedSocket)
 ```
-If you pass the following object, then it will create a `SSLApp`
+If you pass the following configuration object, then it will create a `SSLApp`

 ```js
 {